Last Updated: April 2023

 Population sizes often are estimated separately on the north and south sides of the Alaska Range’s inhospitable spine of rock and ice.
 The timing of surveys makes a big difference in population estimates.
 Wildlife biologists working in the park provide these estimates of population sizes for Denali’s large mammals.

 Black bears have been observed throughout the park, particularly in forested areas.
 No formal surveys have been conducted north of the Alaska Range.
 The Alaska Department of Fish and Game (ADF&G) estimates that there are about 2700 black bears in Game Management Unit 16, or about 334 bears per 1,000 mi2 (131 bears per 1,000 km2).
 Based on the proportion of GMU 16B that is in Denali, there are about 200 black bears in the park on the south side.
+These estimates are the results of survey work done in the early 2000’s and are the most current available.

 Even estimates of population size are difficult to obtain.
 The challenges of estimating numbers of large mammals in the park include: